coyote-team/coyote/CONTRIBUTING.md

 ## Making changes
 The `master` branch is used for our auto-deploy process and should be deploy-ready.
 Minor changes should target or be made on the `develop` branch.
 Substantial, feature-related changes should be made on a corresponding feature branch based off of `develop` branch.
-Commits should be rebased for conciseness and clarity before pull requests are made and within the `develop` branch and feature branches.
+Commits should be rebased for conciseness and clarity before pull requests are made.

-Changes are merged into `master` with a sauash:
+Changes are merged into `master` with a squash:

 ```
 git merge --squash develop